Energy audit: In the United States

 Residential energy auditors are accredited by the Building Performance Institute (BPI) or the Residential Energy Services Network (RESNET).

 There are also some simplified tools available, with which a homeowner can quickly assess energy improvement potential.
 Often these are supplied for free by state agencies or local utilities, who produce a report with estimates of usage by device/area (since they have usage information already).
 Examples include the Energy Trust of Oregon program and the Seattle Home Resource Profile.
 Such programs may also include free compact fluorescent lights.

 A simple do-it-yourself home energy audit can be performed without using any specialized tools.
 With an attentive and planned assessment, a homeowner can spot many problems that cause energy losses and make decisions about possible energy efficiency upgrades.
-During a home energy audit it is important to have a checklist of areas that were inspected as well as problems identified.
+During a home energy audit it is important to have a checklist of areas that were inspected and problems identified.
 Once the audit is completed, a plan for suggested actions needs to be developed.